 4. 99 Perseverance Success Stories by Michal Stawicki

 Michal Stawicki is a guy I met online a few years back.
 It has been great to watch his growth as an author.
 He is hard-working and dedicated.
 When I think of him, I think one word: perseverance.
 So when I saw the title of this book, I immediately knew it was going to be great.

 In 99 Perseverance Success Stories: Encouragement for Success in Every Walk of Life Michal shares stories of success and perseverance from every walk of life, every level of success, and across many different cultures.
 I love this.
 This is not just a dry recitation of the thoughts of a few millionaires on success.
 It is wide ranging, and therefore much more useful.

 This is great book to read when you feel a little bit down and unmotivated and want to get the motivational equivalent of a shot of adrenaline strait to your heart.

-This book shares author David Bach's secrets to financial success.
+The Automatic Millionaire: A Powerful One-Step Plan to Live and Finish Rich shares author David Bach's secrets to financial success.